NFDI4DS/ds-best-practices/_posts/2019-04-29-submitting.md

   * Use permanent URIs, ensuring their long-term availability.
 Permanent URIs redirect to the actual point of storage of the target resource.
 Thus, even if the target resource is moved, only its location should be updated not its URI.
   * Choose a short and simple name to make it easy for others to remember.
   * Make sure that the name of your ontology does not overlap with existing vocabularies.
-  * Don’t forget about VC.
+  * Don’t forget about Version Control.
 We encourage you to follow the [Semantic Versioning Principles](https://semver.org).
 * Generate 2 types of (meta)data for the ontology using a standardised knowledge representation language.
 >
 >Type I: (Meta)data associated with the ontology itself.
 It is aimed to provide an overview of your ontology and understand its usage conditions and provenance.
 It usually includes information on the license type, creators, contributors, creation date, previous versions, namespace URI, version IRI, namespace prefix, title, description, and citation.